 In line with the target article’s design, vignettes in Study 1 were prefixed with a matching of moralized changes in each block so that each block had half negative and half positive changes.
 We thought this design to be suboptimal compared to a more comprehensive randomization, given that it contrasts specific moral changes against one another, yet decided to follow the target’s design as is.

 After completing both experiments, participants rated their political views (used in the replication of Study 2) and their generalized lay-beliefs regarding true self as inherently good and inherently bad (extension).
-Finally, participants answered funneling questions and provided demographic information.
+Finally, participants answered funneling questions and provided demographic information, also indicating their level of English understanding of the survey (1 = Very bad; 7 = Very good), and seriousness in answering the survey (1 = Not at all; 5 = Very much).

 Table 5